Decentralized finance, or DeFi, is the ecosystem of financial applications being built with blockchain technology and without banks.

 Transparent code also means developers are free to copy applications and build near replicas, that improve on some aspect of the original.
 For example, if a platform is raising fees, users are free to copy and create an identical application, with lower fees.
 The model takes competition to an extreme, forcing builders to deliver the best possible product.

-DeFi protocols are built on public blockchains like Ethereum.
+Decentralized finance protocols are, of course, decentralized, built on public blockchains like Ethereum.
 These blockchains, the rails to this new financial system, are run by thousands of nodes –computers running the blockchain’s software– spread out across the globe, so that it’s almost impossible to censor or stop them.

 On top of this base layer of decentralization, DeFi platforms are built to be managed by a community of users, and not centrally controlled.
 Users become owners of their financial applications; they’re able to participate in major decisions, including by proposing changes themselves, and benefit from their growth and success.
 The goal is that no centralized party can unilaterally take control of funds or change the rules of the game.